 As shown in Table 2, the District's primary source of revenue is property tax, receiving approximately 2% of every tax dollar generated within its boundaries.
 As of August 2016, the County funds held on behalf of the District equaled approximately \$17,600.
-While the District is shutting down its facility and closing utility accounts, some additional bills, e.g., for insurance, are likely to draw-down the District's balance, along with reimbursement by the County to District board members for payment of other miscellaneous bills.
+10 While the District began shutting down its facility and closing utility accounts, some additional bills, e.g., for insurance, are likely to draw-down the District's balance, along with reimbursement by the County to District board members for payment of other miscellaneous bills.
+The District plans to continue operating the Center through the Spring of 2017 and will incur operating expenses during that period.